ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/Deployment-on-an-Instrument-Control-PC.md

     - If you want to install a non-default release you need to set the `SUFFIX` variable in the batch file.
 For example with `x.y.z` being the current release and `hotfix` being the suffix, it will look for the folder `Releases/x.y.z-hotfix`
     - Apart from the below points, just follow instructions - most options should be answered `Y` (yes) to, but if you are unsure on a particular machine ask on technical.
     - Be warned the upgrade runs in 3 steps and so will claim to have finished the upgrade 3 times
-    - Do not remove any SECI icons from the task list if this is not the first time install
 1. Compare screenshots taken earlier to current state